brointhemix/vyos-documentation/docs/routing/mpls.rst

 assume a single protocol to create MPLS paths.
 VyOS supports the Label Distribution Protocol (LDP) as implemented by FRR, based on `RFC 5036 <https://tools.ietf.org/html/rfc5036.html>`__.

-LDT it is an MPLS signaling protocol that distributes labels creating MPLS paths in a dynamic manner.
-LDT is not exactly a routing protocol, as it relies on other routing protocols for forwarding decisions.
+LDP it is an MPLS signaling protocol that distributes labels creating MPLS paths in a dynamic manner.
+LDP is not exactly a routing protocol, as it relies on other routing protocols for forwarding decisions.